 Smoking remains one of the biggest preventable risk factors in developing a number of chronic or fatal diseases.
 If you have a smoking habit, it’s likely that you’ve tried to quit in the past and failed.
-Smoking is highly addictive and the physical and emotional connection smokers feel to their habit can be extremely difficult to break.
-However, it is possible to quit and 1.3 million smokers manage to do so each year.
-Here are five reasons why you should stop smoking today.
+Smoking is highly addictive, and the physical and emotional connection smokers feel to their habit can be extremely difficult to break.
+However, it is possible to quit, and 1.3 million smokers manage to do so each year.

 Reasons to Stop Smoking

 Here are the 5 reasons to quit smoking today:

 Smoking cigarettes harm overall health and are the leading cause of preventable death in the U.S. Smoking causes cancers of the mouth, throat, bladder, pancreas, stomach, lung, and esophagus and is also a cause of acute myeloid leukemia.
 Smoking also leads to heart disease, stroke, emphysema, and COPD.
 An estimated 438,000 people in the United States will die each year because of smoking cigarettes, and millions more will live with chronic diseases that impact their quality of life.
 Nicotine addiction caused by smoking can also lead to long-term chemical changes in the brain that are similar to what is seen in heroin or cocaine addicts.

 Fortunately, many of the health risks of smoking begin improving soon after you quit.
 If you quit at age 30, your chance of dying from a disease caused by smoking is reduced by 90 percent.
 If you quit at age 30, your chance is reduced by 50 percent.
 As soon as you quit, you will notice you start breathing easier, have more energy, and feel healthier overall.
 These health benefits will continue to improve the longer you remain a non-smoker.